 What Should I Do if I Am Charged with Domestic Violence in California?

-If you are accused or arrested on domestic violence charges, contact a criminal defense attorney immediately.
+If you are accused or arrested on domestic violence charges, contact a Los Angeles domestic violence defense attorney near you immediately.
 Do not resist arrest, but also avoid answering questions or making a statement.
 Exercise your right to remain silent except for stating that you want a lawyer.

 Do not contact the alleged victim, including through the victim’s friends, family members, and co-workers.
 Obey all conditions of your release if the judge grants bond.
 Stay as far away from the alleged victim as possible.

 Write down as much information about the incident as you can remember, including any witnesses’ names and contact information.
 If the incident was a continuation of an argument or a problem with the victim, print all text messages, emails, and other written communication between you and the victim.
 Give all of this information to your attorney.

 Some individuals use false allegations of domestic violence as weapons.
 They may accuse their partner of domestic violence to get an advantage during a divorce or custody battle.
 The false allegations could be a form of revenge for a bad breakup.

 Whatever the reason might be, protect yourself by contacting an attorney as soon as possible to discuss your options for defending domestic violence charges.
 You could have one or more defenses to the charges, including claiming self-defense.

 - False Domestic Violence Allegations: How You Can Avoid Wrongful Allegations